top of page

 Submit a Drilling Proposal

-It is important to recognise that the IODP proposal system is a constructive process designed to transform exciting science into successful expeditions.
-This iterative approach encourages communication between the science proponents, the IODP Advisory Panels, and the drilling platform’s Science Operator.
+It is important to recognise that the IODP3 proposal system is a constructive process designed to transform exciting science into successful expeditions.
+This iterative approach encourages communication between the science proponents, the IODP3 Advisory Panels, and the drilling platform’s Science Operator.
 If you have a new idea for scientific ocean drilling you are advised to first submit a Preliminary Proposal before engaging in the preparation of the lengthier Full Proposal.
-The IODP Proposal Guidelines document provides detailed information on all aspects of the process.
+The IODP3 Submission Guidelines for Scientific Drilling Proposals document provides detailed information on all aspects of the process.

-The UK IODP Programme Advisory Group is available for consultation in the preparation of drilling proposals, please contact Prof. Tony Morris in the first instance.
-For more information on proposal requirements and submission procedures please click here or contact Daniel Knight.
+The UK IODP Programme Advisory Group is available for consultation in the preparation of proposals, please contact Prof. Tony Morris in the first instance.
+For more information on proposal requirements and submission procedures please click here.

 Represent